← Back to 史記

 45

-In Duke Xuan You's twelfth year, Chu's King Zhuang became strong and besieged Zheng.
+In the twelfth year of Duke Xuan Tui, Chu's King Zhuang became strong and besieged Zheng.
 The Lord of Zheng submitted, so he restored the state to him.

 46